 |Emp Name||Life AD&D||Dependent||Ext.
 Health Care||Dental||Total|

 Even though there are a few different amounts listed, not all of them are a taxable benefit!
-By consulting the provider’s site, they had a handy guide (as most do) that stated only the ‘Life AD&D’ and ‘Dependent Life’ portions were taxable.
+By consulting this provider’s site, they had a handy guide (as most do) that stated only the ‘Life AD&D’ and ‘Dependent Life’ portions were taxable.
 So really there are two amounts we are considering in this statement.

-- The Life AD&D plus the Dependent Life equals the total taxable benefits ($4.53 + $2.51 = $7.04).
+- The Life AD&D plus the Dependent Life equals the total that is potentially a taxable benefits ($6.53 + $3.47 = $10.00).

 - The remainder Extended Health Care plus Dental equals the non-taxable benefit ($75.56 + $115.04 = $190.60).